ROCm/HIP/docs/understand/programming_model.rst

 Inherent thread model
 ---------------------

-The SIMT nature of HIP is captured by the ability to execute user-provided device programs, expressed as single-source C/C++ functions or sources compiled online/offline to binaries, in bulk.

 All threads of a kernel are uniquely identified by a set of integral values, called thread IDs.
 The set of integers identifying a thread relate to the hierarchy in which the threads execute.

-The thread hierarchy inherent to how AMD GPUs operate is depicted in the following figure.
+The thread hierarchy is integral to how AMD GPUs operate, and is depicted in the following figure.

-.. _inherent_thread_hierarchy:

 .. figure:: ../data/understand/programming_model/thread_hierarchy.svg
   :alt: Diagram depicting nested rectangles of varying color.
 The outermost one